inoxlang/inox/docs/language-reference.md

 # XML Expressions

-An XML expression is the interpretation of a XML-like value by a namespace:
+An XML expression produces a value by passing a XML-like structure to a namespace that interprets it:

 ```
 string = "world"